-Make your own tasty homemade fish fingers, so much better than shop bought.
+Make your own tasty homemade fish fingers, which are so much better than shop-bought.

 History of Fish Fingers

 Launched in 1955 the first fish finger in Britain was a resounding success.
 More than 60 years later the frozen brick of fish is just as popular.

 Fish fingers were developed in an old Birds Eye factory in Great Yarmouth by Mr HAJ Scott in the 1950s.

 The fish finger is Birds Eye’s staple product and 15 billion have been produced to date.

 Introduced to the UK market in 1955 with the sales pitch: “No bones, no waste, no smell, no fuss.”
 An immediate hit, they sold 600 tonnes in the first year.
 These days, the figure is closer to 28,000 tonnes.
 Birds Eye claims that three-quarters of us get our first taste of fish from a fish finger.